cloudfoundry-attic/bosh-notes/errands-v2.md

   - prefer job instead of an instance group
 - runs all errands by name of backup in the deployment

-$ bosh run-errand backup --instance name
+$ bosh run-errand backup --instance group

 run on all instances of an instance group

-$ bosh run-errand backup --instance name/id
+$ bosh run-errand backup --instance group/id

 run on particular instance